CaelumF/FigmaToCompose/README.md

 ###### Mac or Windows
 Within the FigmaPlugin directory lies the code to a plugin that can be imported on Windows or Mac.
 In Figma client app (not web), go to
 Plugins -> Development > New Plugin and select the manifest.json

+# Troubleshooting

+## ArrayIndexOutOfBounds error in rendering
+Check that there are no recursive composables, and make that no Figma components have the same name.

 # TODO:
 See Issues